jon-j-warren/fantasy-hockey/README.md

 than to use for a fun prop.
 Root on your division mates since their success is now important to you too!
-At the end of the season, after playoffs have concluded and the winner has been decided, each of the division mates of the winner (excluding the winner themself) will receive $60 just for being in the same division as the winner!
-If the 2nd or 3rd place finisher is also in the same division as the winner, then the prizes will stack.
+At the end of the season, after playoffs have concluded and the winner has been decided, each of the division mates of the winner (excluding the winner themself) will receive half of their buy-in ($35, or in the event of a division of 3 wins, then around $47) just for being in the same division as the winner!
+If the 2nd or 3rd place finisher is also in the same division as the winner, then their prizes will stack (first place finish does not stack with the Team Bonding payout since first place will __always__ be in the same division as the winner (since they are the winner))

-Divisions will be split into 4 groups of 4, and the division leaders will make their selections as to who will be a part of their division immediately following the draft.
-Division leaders will be determined by the first four people to both pay their buy-in fee __and__ register their team in the pool.
-When it comes time for the leaders to draft their divisions, the order will be determined by the order of who paid their buy-in and registered their team first.
-The selection process will snake until all divisions have been completely filled.
+Divisions will be decided by the commissioner immediately following the conclusion of the draft.

 <br />